Find Affordable College Courses

 The colleges and universities below are the most popular for history majors pursuing a master's degree.

-Our analysis found Pace University - New York to be the most popular school for history students who want to pursue a master’s degree in the Middle Atlantic Region .
-Pace University is a large private not-for-profit school located in the large city of New York.
+Our 2023 rankings named Pace University - New York the most popular school in the Middle Atlantic Region for history students working on their master’s degree.
+Pace University is a fairly large private not-for-profit school located in the large city of New York.

 About 42% of the students majoring in history at the school are women while 58% are male.

-Read full report on History at Pace University - New York
+Full History at Pace University - New York Report

-You’ll be in good company if you decide to attend Columbia University in the City of New York.
-It ranked #2 on our 2023 Most Popular History Master’s Degree Schools in the Middle Atlantic Region list.
-Columbia is a very large private not-for-profit school located in the large city of New York.
+Out of the 63 schools in the Middle Atlantic Region that were part of this year’s ranking, Columbia University in the City of New York landed the # 2 spot on the list.
+Columbia is a fairly large private not-for-profit school located in the large city of New York.

 Women make up 64% of the history majors at the school.